 Beneath the skyscrapers of Chicago there is an unseen world that many Chicagoans are unaware of.
-Hidden deep below the skyscrapers of Chicago’s Loop are underground freight tunnels.
+Hidden deep below the skyscrapers of Chicago are underground freight tunnels.
 I always assumed them to be a myth, but they are quite important to the history of the city of Chicago.
-The extent of these tunnels is something that I want to bring to further light for guests on our Loop Interior Architecture Walking Tour.
+The extent of these tunnels is something that I want to bring to further light for guests on our Downtown Bucket List private tours.

 Origins of the Underground Freight Tunnels